-Have you started on working on Super Bowl weekend menu yet?
-This year, we plan on watching the game at a friends house.
-She already sent out an e-mail invite and asked that we all bring a dish.
+Have you started working on the Super Bowl weekend menu yet?
+This year, we plan on watching the game at a friend’s house.
+She already sent out an e-mail invitation and asked that we all bring a dish.
 Being the only food blogger in the crowd, I volunteered to bring two dishes; a dip and a salad.

 For the dip, I am making one of my go-to recipes, this red pepper and walnut dip, and for the salad, I am bringing this Five Bean Salad with Garlicky Mustard Sauce.
 I think both recipes are great to feed a crowd, can easily be doubled, and quick and easy to put together.